-As long as you’re making good music in a genre that has an audience, there’s a straightforward way to predictably and reliably grow your fan base… while you keep making more music.
+As long as you’re making good music in a genre that has an audience, there’s a straightforward way to predictably and reliably grow your fan base… while you get to focus on the music.

 By the end of this article, you’ll know the surefire technique that will help you make money with your music.

-- Terrible Business Strategy #2: Sign a Record Deal
+- Terrible Strategy #2: Sign a Record Deal

-- Terrible Business Strategy #3: Assume Facebook will Make You Famous
+- Terrible Strategy #3: Assume Facebook will Make You Famous

 - The 3 Step Process to Make Money with Your Music

 - Does This Really Work to Grow a Fanbase??

 - You Can Do This, Too.

 Get industry-quality in your music every time (steal this framework)

 If you’re like most people in the music business today, you’re probably producing your own music.